How to Write a Character with Fibromyalgia

-Each month, I feature an interview with an expert on how to write about a character with a chronic illness or disability that they struggle with.
+On the blog, I feature an interview with experts on how to write disabled characters.
 While I still recommend getting a sensitivity reader for your work, use these posts to consider how you can accurately portray disabled characters.
 Today’s feature is Fibromyalgia with Shelley (Chronic Mom).
 Shout out to Shelley for taking the time to answer my questions below!

 1. Could you describe your symptoms and the experience of discovering them?